fioriandrea/lanthanum/README.md

-# yaspl
+# yasl
-Yet another small programming language
+Yet another small language

 ## Description

-yaspl is a small, byte code interpreted, garbage collected, Python-like programming language implemented in C.
+Yasl is a small, byte code interpreted, garbage collected, Python-like programming language implemented in C.
 The language is dynamically typed, has built-in arrays and dictionaries, closures, higher order functions and other language constructs.
 The language is basically the same as [lamp](https://github.com/fioriandrea/lamp), so the semantics is almost the same.